The application deadline has passed.

 - The selected student may work with the 2017 VOICES and contribute to the student convention publication, as well as work with a VOICES faculty member to complete small assignments during the convention (a separate application to VOICES program is not required).

+The deadline to apply is Sunday, April 16.
 Please be sure to gather all the required materials before beginning the application.
 You will be required to submit the following:

 - One copy of an official high school or college transcript